Apple Mail Search Not Working? Here's How to Fix It Fast in 2026

 Steps to reset using CleanMyMac:

 This resets user preferences, configurations, and system files related to Mail—without deleting your emails.
-It’s also great for removing old plist files or stuck Mail settings that could be blocking search.
+According to MacPaw's technical documentation, this process removes corrupted preference files and stuck Mail settings that could be blocking search functionality.

 Final checks: Storage, safe mode & extensions